 Why Rewiring Your Brain Starts with Awareness

-The truth?
 Your brain believes what it hears on repeat.
 Even the little things.
 Especially the little things.

 I used to catch myself sighing “I’m just not cut out for this” while folding laundry with a baby on my hip and Slack notifications pinging in the background.
-That wasn’t just a thought—it was a script.
+That wasn’t just a thought, it was a script.
 And every time I repeated it, I was reinforcing a stress response.

 Phrase 1: “I should be able to handle this.”